Avaray/simple-barcode-generator/README.md

 # SVG Barcode Generator

-Simple [barcode](https://en.wikipedia.org/wiki/Barcode) generator focused on scaleability and themability.\
+Simple one-dimensional [barcode](https://en.wikipedia.org/wiki/Barcode) generator focused on scalability and themability.\
 Created to be easy to use, lightweight, and compatible with [Tailwind CSS](Tailwind).

 ## Supported code formats